Crashr-io/docs/docs/tokenomics/initial-stake-pool-offering.md

 ## Rewards Calculator

-CRASHR employs a straightforward and equitable reward system, designed for clarity and fairness for all participants.
+Crashr employs a straightforward and equitable reward system, designed for clarity and fairness for all participants.
 Those who delegate to our stake pool early will optimize their CRASH token rewards.

 &#x20;In addition to the standard ISPO rewards, our delegators have the opportunity to earn extra through our Bonus Reward Program which is based on _Amount of Epochs_ and _NFT holdings_.&#x20;